DR ROBIN CRISMAN

-Katerina graduated from the University of Sydney in 2019 where she completed a Doctor of Veterinary Medicine and a Bachelor of Veterinary Biology.
+Katerina graduated from the University of Sydney where she completed a Doctor of Veterinary Medicine and a Bachelor of Veterinary Biology.
 Prior to this she completed a Bachelor of Biomedical Science with first class honours from the University of Newcastle.
 Throughout her studies she worked as a veterinary nurse in both an inner city small animal clinic and a specialist equine hospital.

 Katerina has always wanted to be a vet.
 She grew up on a boutique horse stud in the Hunter Valley, where she was always doing something animal-related; be it fostering kittens, hand-raising goats, rehabilitating wildlife or training young horses.
 Outside of work, Katerina spends her time with her dog, Charlie, and cat, Tabitha, or with her horses, Storm and Aramis.